ota-meshi/eslint-plugin-math/docs/rules/prefer-math-cbrt.md

 This rule aims to enforce the use of `Math.cbrt()` instead of other cube root calculations.

+`Math.cbrt()` provides several advantages over manual exponentiation:

+- **Clarity of intent**: Immediately obvious that you're calculating a cube root
+- **Performance**: Optimized native implementation for cube root calculations
+- **Precision**: More accurate for edge cases and special values
+- **Readability**: Shorter and more expressive than exponentiation syntax
+- **Consistency**: Part of the ES2015 Math API family

 <eslint-code-block fix>

 <!-- eslint-skip -->